Laverdure77/Movie_Recommendation/README.md

 ### Time line

-7 working days to discover NLP, Bert, build the app and deployment.
+7 working days to discover NLP, Bert, build the API and App and deployment.
 ### Possible Improvements

 - Improve